Vyral/base-template/_posts/2023-03-09-why-some-properties-sell-over-asking-price.md

 However, it is important to note that this does not apply to all properties.
 There are definitely fewer properties selling over the asking price now than a year ago at the height of the market.
 So, what determines whether a property will sell over the asking price?
 There are three things to consider:

 **1\.
 Inventory.** How many options do buyers have?
 What is the supply of properties in that micro-market?
-Micro-markets can be defined by city, school district, neighborhood, or price point.
+Micro-markets can be defined by the city, school district, neighborhood, or price point.

 **{% include pullquote.html %}**